-A1-A11. ask for agency details such as contact information, DUNS and EIN numbers.
+A1-A11. ask for agency details such as contact information, UEI and EIN numbers.
+More information about the transition to UEI numbers and how to get one can be found here: https://sam.gov/content/duns-uei.

 A.12.
 Within the past five years, has the agency had disciplinary action by a state or federal agency that are pending or lawsuits that went to final disposition and resulted in payment to plaintiff?